computationalmystic/project4-group1/burkin-1.md

   4. Define classes and methods for submitting assignment
   5. Define classes and methods for logging in and logging out
-  6. Figure out where to store database and what to use for it 7.Connect the UI to the database
+  6. Figure out where to store database and what to use for it
+  7. Connect the UI to the database
   8. Define classes and methods for creating assignment
   9. Figure out a way to group class assignments
   10. Allow TA to download all class submissions all at once